-If you have a toothache you want relief as fast as possible!
-If your tooth is in pain, you shouldn’t wait to see a dentist, toothaches only get worse the longer you wait to seek dental care.
-Toothaches are incredibly common; in fact they are the second most common problem adults and children face, just after the common cold.
-The National Health and Nutrition Examination Survey revealed over 90% of adults will develop tooth decay, which is the leading cause of cavities, and ultimately toothaches.
+If you have a toothache, you want relief as fast as possible.
+Tooth pain rarely improves on its own and tends to get worse the longer you wait.
+Toothaches are extremely common: in fact they are the second most common health issue adults and children face, just after the common cold.
+The National Health and Nutrition Examination Survey found that more than 90 percent of adults will develop tooth decay, the leading cause of cavities and ultimately toothaches.
+For fast toothache relief in Brooklyn NY, Willoughby Dental offers emergency dental care you can rely on, with treatment from Dr. Trachtenberg, DMD.

 Toothache Pain Relief